knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 **email** 			   | email associate with your garage doors ryobi account -- **required** **password**	                  | password associate with your garage doors ryobi account  -- **required** **status_update_delay** | Polling status (in seconds) while garage door is opening and closing.
 Default is 15 seconds.
 **poll_state_delay**        | Time between polling for the garage door's state.
-This just periodically updates homekits incase your spouse used the remote to open the door.
+This just periodically updates homekit incase your spouse used the remote to open the door.
 **garagedoor_id**        |  (**recommend NOT setting**) Id your garage doors, **see below** **debug_sensitive**    |  (**recommend NOT setting**) Leave set to false **see below**.